 Angela looked from one to the other again.
 “You guys are betting on your confession?
 How crazy can you guys get?”

 “The bottom line is–don’t let the others know,” Ehlo said.
-“I mean besides from the ones who are here now.”
+“I mean aside from the ones who are here now.”

 “That involves the rest of the girls, right?”